twilio/twilio-ruby/docs/usage/token-generation.rst

 you'll need to choose a
 `Twilio Application <http://www.twilio.com/docs/api/rest/applications>`_
 to handle TwiML URLs.
-A Twilio Application is a collection of URLs responsible for outputting valid TwiML to control phone calls and SMS.
+A Twilio Application is a collection of URLs responsible for outputting valid TwiML to control phone calls and messages.

 .. code-block:: ruby